templative/templative/README.md

 Overlays are svgs found in the `art/graphicalInserts` folder.

 Overlays must be the same size as the template it is overlaying.
 For instance, both the poker card template svg and the overlay svg must be `825x1125px`.
+Overlay svg documents are placed at the top left corner of your base svg document.
+This should place it correctly in your image if they are both the same size.

 ## Style Updates